Skip to main content

 As another season gets underway, the golf world is buzzing with the releases of the newest golf drivers.
 Titleist, Cleveland, Callaway, Mizuno, TaylorMade, Ping, Cobra, and more all have new drivers on the market that promise new innovations to add distance and accuracy to your game.
-To help you find which one is right for you, we gathered a panel of customers to review and test the drivers to see how they performed against their current one.
+To help you narrow down the best golf drivers available today, we gathered a panel of customers to review and test the drivers to see how they performed against their current one.
 The golf driver selections for this test are:

-Best Driver Testing – Moderate Swing Speeds (95 mph or less)
+Best Golf Driver Testing for Moderate Swing Speeds (95 mph or less)

-Best Driver Testing – Faster Swing Speeds (95 mph or more)
+Best Golf Driver Testing for Faster Swing Speeds (95 mph or more)

-Finding the best driver for your game really depends on your personal abilities and preferences, but we’ve compiled our findings to create this comprehensive guide discussing the latest and greatest drivers on the market.
-We determined which drivers were the best in terms of distance and accuracy.
+Finding the best driver for your game really depends on your personal abilities and preferences, but we’ve compiled our findings to create this comprehensive guide to the best golf drivers currently on the market.
+We determined which options performed best in terms of distance and accuracy.

 Our testing panel is comprised of golfers of varying experience and ability levels, so you can find the players that are most similar to you.
 Each driver tested was the standard flight model, but was custom fitted for each tester to match their swing and the current driver they use.

 All of the data was collected in the controlled indoor environment of the TGW Wichita Pure Performance Center.
 Testing was conducted under the guidance of Rick Hatfield, TGW’s Master Fitter; who used a Foresight GC2 launch monitor to record numbers and had all of the golfers use the 2024 Titleist Pro V1 golf ball to keep variables constant.
 The data presented is an average of a minimum of 8 drives for each club.
-For this testing, we split our testers into two different groups and tested drivers made for golfers that have more moderate swing speeds (95 mph or less) and those that swing 95-105 mph (faster swing speeds).
+To evaluate the best golf drivers for different player profiles, we split our testers into two different groups and tested drivers made for golfers that have more moderate swing speeds (95 mph or less) and those that swing 95-105 mph (faster swing speeds).

 #1A Moderate Swing Speed Distance Winner – Ping G430 Max 10K